-- If Alice and Bob trust their horoscopes do horoscopes have integrity? - If the users of a system trust the file system does it have integrity? - Is it reasonable for integrity to be based on user perception? - If the public loses confidence in voting machines can even a perfect DRE machine have integrity?
+- If the users of a system trust the file system does it have integrity? - Is it reasonable for integrity to be based on user perception? - If the public loses confidence in voting machines can even a perfect DRE machine have integrity?